-While at The Philosophy of Red Bank, the facility where Mary was incarcerated, Mary was blocking out her troubled past and was discouraged from making any attempts of finding reasoning as to why she killed.
+While at The Philosophy of Red Bank, the facility where Mary was incarcerated, Mary was blocking out her troubled past and was discouraged from making any attempts to find reasoning as to why she was killed.
 A Consultant child psychiatrist said that she was trying very hard to convince people she was masculine.
 (Scott, 2008) At one point while incarcerated, she wanted to have a sex change but was denied by a doctor.
 (Scott, 2008) Mary said it was the thought of not being her, which was why it was appealing.

 She to convince herself that she had a twin sister named Paula who might have killed Brian and Martin.
 She became two people, the child, and the adult.
 But some thought that Mary was not yet thinking at an adult mentality because Mary made a transformation without the proper psychological help because as an adult she wanted to have a normal life when she was released.

 Although Mary has had extensive psychological help, it doesn’t explain much on why she acted the way she did.
 She rejected most of the help from the facilities.
 Reading into her past, most of what you would find is that a lot of what happened to her as a child led her to be a serial killer.

 She has had many overdoses as a young child.
 Her mother, Betty Bell would administer to her pills as early as one-year-old that caused her first overdose.
 Betty claimed they must have taken them out of her purse or other random places.
 When she was three years old, Mary and her brother were caught eating little blue pills.
 They wouldn’t exactly say what pills she took, but again Betty claims she found them in a nook of an old record player.